 For all intensive purposes, it’s business as usual for us at 93digital.

 Working from home

-As of Monday 16th March, we have moved our team to an encouraged work from home model ahead of Government guidance, as we feel it is the most appropriate and responsible thing to do.
+As of Monday 16th March, we moved our team to a work from home model ahead of Government guidance or enforced lockdown, as we feel it is the most appropriate and responsible thing to do.
 This will continue indefinitely but temporarily, and will be reviewed regularly based on how things progress.

 Fortunately, our entire agency has run in the cloud since we started, and all of our team already use all of the tools and platforms needed for us to continue operating as normal.

 All of our day to day systems are cloud based and can be accessed securely remotely.
 If you’re interested in what we use, some of our tools for day to day operations can be found below: